 3. Drink a Ton of Water

 Alright, guys.
-The next few tips aren’t going to be nearly as in-depth as that last one, but they still require discussion.
+The next few tips aren’t going to be nearly as in-depth as the last one, but they still require discussion.
 This one sounds so stupid, but I can’t stress how important it is: Drink water.

 Have you ever read the studies about what people do in standardized tests when they’re dehydrated?
 It’s awful.
 This is one of those simple stupid edges you can get that most of your competition isn’t getting.
 If you don’t drink enough water, get sparkling water.
 Put lemon slices in it.
 Get ice water.